-Bucharest, Romania – The Computer & Communications Industry Association is leading a delegation of tech companies to meet Romanian Ministers in Bucharest this Tuesday and Wednesday ahead of the upcoming Romanian Presidency of the Council of the EU.
+Helsinki, Finland — The Computer & Communications Industry Association is leading a delegation of tech companies to meet Finnish politicians and senior officials Tuesday and Wednesday ahead of Finland taking over the Presidency of the Council of the EU.
 CCIA Europe will also present its EU tech policy recommendations.
-Romania will take over the Council Presidency…
+Finland will take over the Presidency…

 The administration has characterized the Trans-Pacific Partnership (TPP) Agreement as “an ambitious, next-generation, Asia-Pacific trade agreement.”
 It is being negotiated with Australia, Brunei, Chile, Malaysia, New Zealand, Peru Singapore and Vietnam — with Canada and Mexico as set to join.

 CCIA supports the speedy completion of a high-quality “21st century” Trans-Pacific Partnership Agreement.
 A 21st-century agreement will contain provisions that permit the smooth functioning of the industry of the 21st century — the Internet.
 The Internet is visibly revolutionizing the way businesses — including small and medium enterprises — function.
 Without a smoothly functioning Internet, the negotiated provisions of TPP will not yield the desired gains for TPP citizens.

 First, TPP must include balanced intellectual property rules.
 An intellectual property regime can allow technological progress only if it appropriately balances the competing interests between encouraging investment and enabling information access.
 Because the international trade regime has generally lacked flexible IP provisionis to promote innovation, it is necessary to modernize the IP provisions of the aging trade framework to be consistent with Internet and high-technology innovation.